 Most people realize that stress affects critical organs like the heart and the brain, but what’s not as well known is how stress affects other important organs including skin.
 In fact, scientists are now learning more and more about the affects of stress on the skin and how skin stress can affect the body in general (systemic affects).
 There are many different types of stress that can affect the skin including from environmental sources such as UV radiation (UVR) from the sun, low humidity, or air pollution.
 Some forms of environmental stress like UVR and air pollution result in oxidative stress that can occur within skin cells.
 On the other hand, psychological, emotional or psychosocial (pertaining to psychic and social aspects) stress can also affect skin health.

 Viniferamine® skin and wound care products include ingredients that counteract oxidative stress including the important polyphenols, oleuropein, resveratrol and epigallocatechin-3-gallate (EGCG) from olives, grapes and green tea respectively, as well as melatonin and L-glutathione.
-Some of the beneficial ingredients found in Viniferamine® skincare products also activate natural antioxidant enzymes including SOD.
+Some of the beneficial ingredients found in Viniferamine® skin care products also activate natural antioxidant enzymes including SOD.
 In a model where manganese SOD (MnSOD) was deactivated, oleuropein induced MnSOD activity.
 Resveratrol has been shown to increase the expression of MnSOD in endothelial cells.
 In addition, EGCG has been shown to increase SOD activity in human skin fibroblasts.

 Amazingly, scientific evidence indicates that skin possesses a mechanism to deal with stress (including environmental stress) that is similar to the hypothalamic-pituitary-adrenal (HPA) axis used by the body.
 Within the human body, this axis involves the hypothalamus in the brain producing corticotropin-releasing hormone (CRH) that stimulates the pituitary gland to release adrenocorticotropic hormone (ACTH), which causes the adrenal gland to produce glucocorticoids (mainly cortisol) when the body is under stress.
 Glucocorticoids (steroid hormones) like cortisol suppress the immune response to stress to decrease inflammation that can be damaging to many tissues.
 Interestingly, skin can also produce cortisol, and all the molecular players of the HPA axis can be found in the skin including corticotropin-releasing factor (CRF) that regulates the production of ACTH.

 Scientist now believe that the skin, therefore, produces compounds that may activate the pituitary gland to stimulate the release of cortisol from the adrenal gland resulting in global affects of glucocorticoid production including systemic immune suppression that has been found after UVR exposure.
-Skin may also be able to active the HPA axis through neural pathways.
+Skin may also be able to activate the HPA axis through neural pathways.
 In terms of global effects, it is well known that patients taking glucocorticoids for prolonged periods can have immune suppression throughout their bodies that can contribute to decreased fibroblast proliferation, altered collagen synthesis, reduced wound contraction and incomplete formation of granulation tissue.
 Psychological, emotional or psychosocial stress can also have profound effects on skin barrier function, wound healing and susceptibility to skin infection due to the release of stress hormones like the glucocorticoid, cortisol.

 Many people experience psychological, emotional or psychosocial stress-related skin problems including acne, the activation of herpes virus infections as well as the stimulation of atopic dermatis (eczema) flares.
 Evidence suggests that these problems are at least partially caused by the affect of cortisol on skin barrier function and the skin microbiome.
 Glucocorticoids (including cortisol) have been shown to decrease keratinocyte proliferation, impair epidermal cell maturation, increase skin barrier permeability and decrease skin antimicrobial peptide production.
 In addition, the altered homeostasis of the skin that may be caused by stress is likely to result in dysbiosis (changes in relative compositions of different microbes compared to normal skin) that has been associated with skin problems including psoriasis, atopic dermatitis and rosacea.